mmbell/samurai/README.markdown

 See LICENSE for a copy of the GNU General Public License, or [gnu.org] (http://www.gnu.org/licenses/).

 ### References
 Bell, M. M., M. T. Montgomery, and K. A. Emanuel, 2012: Air-sea enthalpy and momentum exchange at major hurricane wind speeds observed during CBLAST. *J. Atmos.
-Sci.*, *accepted with minor revisions*.
+Sci.*, *in press*.

 Gao, J., M. Xue, K. Brewster, and K. K. Droegemeier, 2004: A three-dimensional variational data analysis method with recursive filter for Doppler radars. *J. Atmos.
 Oceanic Technol.*, **21**, 457–469.